 Proving Liability in an At-Fault State Like Illinois

 Generally, accident victims will need to prove that the at-fault driver was actually at-fault when seeking compensation for injuries.
 This is what makes Illinois different from no-fault states, where drivers won’t need to prove fault.
 It’s often difficult to prove fault, particularly when the evidence of fault is hard to recover.
-With the help of an attorney, accident victims can more effectively prove fault in these accidents and recover the full compensation they’re entitled to receive.
+With the help of a car accident attorney, accident victims can more effectively prove fault in these accidents and recover the full compensation they’re entitled to receive.